MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Designing and Constructing MSB

 \textit{Attack Success Rate (ASR):} the fraction of attack instances where the attacker's objective is achieved.

 \textit{Performance Under Attack (PUA):} the fraction of user tasks completed in an adversarial environment.

 \textit{Net Resilient Performance (NRP):} overall resilient utility.

+We evaluate whether the attacker’s objective has been achieved by examining the environmental state within the workspace (e.g., inspecting whether the sensitive data has been modified), we summarize the measurements for each attack task in Tab. \ref{tab:attack task}.
+The completion of a user task is assessed by examining the tool invocation logs to determine whether the agent invoked the benign tools required by the task (e.g., invoking the paper search tool in the user task of paper search).
 The \textbf{ASR} measures the effectiveness of attacks.
 Generally, a higher ASR value indicates that the LLM agent is more susceptible to attack threats.
 The \textbf{PUA} evaluates the agent's ability to complete user tasks in adversarial environments.
 A higher PUA value demonstrates greater operational stability under interference conditions.
 The \textbf{NRP} is designed to assess the agent's overall capability to maintain performance while resisting attacks in adversarial environment.
-A higher NRP suggests either poor performance under attacks, high vulnerability to attacks, or a combination of both.
-Conversely, a lower NRP signifies that the agent can effectively resist attacks while maintaining task performance.
+A lower NRP suggests either poor performance under attacks, high vulnerability to attacks, or a combination of both.
+Conversely, a higher NRP signifies that the agent can effectively resist attacks while maintaining task performance.
 NRP provides a comprehensive metric that balances accuracy and security to evaluate the agent's overall resilience.

 Other benchmarks, such as ASB \citep{36}, compute NRP by combining model performance in benign environments with ASR.
 However, in our study, there are significant differences between benign and adversarial environments.
 For example, attacks such as Preference Manipulation can tempt agents to choose malicious tools, representing scenarios absent in benign settings.
 This makes it difficult to extend performance measurements from benign to adversarial environments.
 Therefore, we compute NRP based on model performance in adversarial environments.